-However, in case of remote authentication mechanisms, you can configure fall back within the same scheme of AAA authentication.
-For example, for RADIUS authentication, you can add multiple RADIUS servers, so that, if the first server is not reachable, the second is tried and so on.
+In case of remote authentication methods, you can configure fall back within the same scheme of AAA authentication.
+For example, for RADIUS authentication, you can add multiple RADIUS servers, so that, if the first server is not reachable, the second server is tried for accessibility and so on.